hunter-college-ossd-spr-2020/hunter-ossd-blog-navigator/README.md

 ## Features
 - [x] Search for a username or select from list of students
 - [x] Toggle between a blog site and the repo for the site
-- [ ] Search across previous semesters
+- [ ] Search across blogs from previous semesters
+- [ ] Go to github edit link directly from a site page

 ## Installation